-- 6.8.26.1.
-For hesitation rolls, the second digit in the catalogue number indicates the number of points: Family 9.2 is 2-point rolls; Family 9.4 is 4-point rolls; and Family 9.8 is 8-point rolls. - 6.8.26.2.These rolls are judged on the same criteria as the slow roll, only the aircraft stops rotation during the roll for a pre-stated number of times, i.e., 2, 4 or 8.
-The rate of the roll and the rhythm of the hesitations must be constant throughout with the aircraft projecting the prestated plane and direction of flight. - 6.8.26.3.
+- B.9.26.1.
+For hesitation rolls, the second digit in the catalogue number indicates the number of points: Family 9.2 is 2-point rolls; Family 9.4 is 4-point rolls; and Family 9.8 is 8-point rolls. - B.9.26.2.
+These rolls are judged on the same criteria as the slow roll, only the aircraft stops rotation during the roll for a pre-stated number of times, i.e., 2, 4 or 8.
+The rate of the roll and the rhythm of the hesitations must be constant throughout with the aircraft projecting the pre-stated plane and direction of flight. - B.9.26.3.
 The pauses will be of identical duration and the degree of rotation correct between each pause: 180 degrees, 90 degrees, or 45 degrees.
 Each pause of a hesitation roll must be clearly recognizable in every case, but it is especially important that in poor visibility or at high height, the competitor pauses long enough to make them recognizable to the Judges.
 If a pause is not recognizable to a judge, the figure is graded a hard zero (HZ).

-6.8.27.
+B.9.27.
 Family 9.9 - Positive Flick Rolls

-6.8.27.1.
-Flick rolls represent one of the greatest challenges to judges.
-This is primarily due to two factors: (1) the "flicking" characteristics of different types of aircraft are unique; and (2), flick rolls are a high energy manoeuvre that occur very quickly.
-Flicks happen so fast, in fact, that it is virtually impossible for a judge to determine the exact order in which events occur, especially at the beginning of the flick.
-There are no criteria, therefore, for seeing nose and wing movement initiated at the same time as with the other autorotation family, Spins.
+B.9.27.1.
+Flick rolls represent one of the greatest challenges to judges, due to two factors: a) the "flicking" characteristics of different types of aircraft can vary considerably; and b), in properly executed flick rolls changes of pitch, yaw and roll rate occur very quickly.
+Judges must watch particularly carefully to determine the exact order in which events occur, especially at the initiation of the flick.